Charging of capacitors with double switch. The principle of operation of auto-zero and chopper-stabilized DC amplifiers: Guidelines for accomplishment of the tasks

-If you don't know how to start, follow the steps of the instructions. \textbf{Do NOT give the batteries on short-circuit!} If you try to measure the voltage of a battery, and the multimeter is turned on as an ampere-meter, the battery would dilute very fast.
-In almost every step the multimeter is used as a voltmeter.
-Only at the end, it is necessary to measure the current and the resistance.
+If you do not know how to start, follow the instructions step by step, corresponding to the numerated tasks. \textbf{Attention: do NOT give the batteries on short-circuit!} If you try to measure the voltage of a battery, and the multimeter is turned on as an ampere-meter you can burn out the ampere-meter mode. \textit{All measurements with the multi-meters should be performed using their most accurate possible range depending on the task.}

+Different tasks with increasing difficulty are described in the sections corresponding to each age category.
+These tasks lead to the entire solution of the problem of the EPO10.
+Try to solve as much tasks as possible without paying attention to the age category.
+The age-category serves for evaluation purpose mainly.
+Please, keep the humanitarian text as short as possible.